python/cpython/Doc/using/cmdline.rst

 .. envvar:: PYTHON_CPU_COUNT

-   If this variable is set to a positive integer, it overrides :func:`os.cpu_count` and and :func:`os.process_cpu_count` return result.
+   If this variable is set to a positive integer, it overrides the return values of :func:`os.cpu_count` and :func:`os.process_cpu_count`.

    See also the :option:`-X cpu_count <-X>` command-line option.